V4Fire/Client/src/components/base/b-router/README.md

 #### Default route parameters

-When calling the router transition methods, we can attach additional parameters to the transition, such as query parameters or a URL.
+When calling the router's transition methods, you can attach additional parameters such as query parameters or a URL.
-However, we can also specify default options for any route, which will be automatically attached to each transition.
+However, you can also specify default parameters for any route, which will automatically be appended to each transition.

 ```js
 export default {